 The process is super simple:

-Cut the butter into small pieces and put everything into the food processor (I used my trusty Ninja), then pulse it until it is crumbly.
+Cut the butter into small pieces and put everything into the food processor, then pulse it until it is crumbly.

 Press it into the bottom of a 9 x 9 brownie pan that you’ve lined with parchment paper.